 For someone to think that God is not willing or able to forgive their particular sin is very bold and foolish.
 They are deciding what God can or cannot do.
 He has already told us in Isaiah 1:18 (paraphrased): "No matter how bad your sins are, I can make you pure.
 No matter how low you have gone, I can go there and get you."
 Do you really feel tough enough to say to the Almighty God of the universe, "Oh no You can't!"?
-I don't recommend it.
+We don't recommend it.

-The Apostle Paul (through whom God wrote a large part of the New Testament) referred to himself as "chief among sinners" (1 Timothy 1:15).
+The Apostle Paul referred to himself as "chief among sinners" (1 Timothy 1:15).
 Here's why: Before he became a Christian, he had broken many of God's commandments.
 He had threatened, chased, kidnapped, imprisoned, tortured and killed Christians, just because they were Christians.
 If he'd had the opportunity, he would have considered it a great honor to do the same to Jesus Christ Himself.
 But then he met Christ, and everything changed.
 That's why he could write with confidence:

 "Because of the sacrifice of the Messiah, His blood poured out on the altar of the cross, we are a free people - free of penalties and punishments chalked up by all our misdeeds.
 And not just barely free, either.
+Abundantly free!"

-Abundantly free!" - Ephesians 1:7,8 (The Message)
+Ephesians 1:7,8 (The Message)